 - having another mental illness such as depression

 CBT helps people learn different ways of thinking about and reacting to anxiety-causing situations.
 A therapist can help you develop ways to change negative thought patterns and behaviors before they spiral.

 3. Do a daily or routine meditation

 While this takes some practice to do successfully, mindful meditation, when done regularly, can eventually help you train your brain to dismiss anxious thoughts when they arise.

-However, it can take up to three months before your body is actually running on the nutrition these herbs and foods provide.
+However, it can take a few months before your body is actually running on the nutrition these herbs and foods provide.
 If you’re taking other medications, make sure to discuss herbal remedies with your doctor as there can be adverse reactions.

 Exercising regularly, eating balanced meals, getting enough sleep, and staying connected to people who care about you are great ways to stave off anxiety symptoms.